What Are First Party Cookies? (Everything You Need to Know)

 The first major difference between first and third party cookies is where they come from.
 First party cookies are coded directly into the webpage a customer visits by that site’s operator.

-Third party cookies do not come from the site’s operator and are often placed on a browser by an external source like advertisement.
+Third party cookies, often referred to as the tracking cookie do not come from the site’s operator and are often placed on a browser by an external source like advertisement.

 Purpose

-First party cookies are only designed to collect data from customers on the original site they belong to.
-First party cookies are often limited to strictly necessary cookies intended to improve a site's customer experience.
+First party cookies are only designed to collect first party data from customers on the original site they belong to.
+First party cookies are often limited to strictly necessary cookies intended to improve a site’s customer experience.
+This generally means the amount of personal information collected is limited greatly.

 However, third party cookies collect customer data from any website, not just the one they belong to.
-Third-party cookies are used for tracking and targeting customers across different sites in order to deliver personalized ads or content more suited specifically to them.
+Third-party cookies are used by marketers to track and target customers across different sites while collecting personal information to deliver personalized ads or content more suited specifically to them.

 Privacy Implications

 The privacy implications of these two types of cookies vary greatly.
 Data collected by first party cookies is only accessible to the website operator.
-Third party cookies offer the data they gather to anybody with access to the third party’s server.
+Third party cookies offer the data they gather to anybody accessing the third party’s server.

 Privacy Laws